18F/18f.gsa.gov/_posts/2015-08-31-how-playing-with-legos-taught-executives-agile.md

 *From page 2 of Dr. Royce’s 1970 paper, [Managing the Development of Large Software Systems](http://www.serena.com/docs/agile/papers/Managing-The-Development-of-Large-Software-Systems.pdf).*

+Federal agencies have been exploring agile, a product development methodology that emphasizes fast iterations and rapid feedback over extensive requirements gathering and planning, for a while.
+Since the
+[Government Accountability
-Federal agencies have been exploring agile for a while, and since the [Government Accountability Office](http://www.gao.gov/products/GAO-12-681) studied and recommended using agile practices in 2012, an increasing number of federal agencies
+Office](http://www.gao.gov/products/GAO-12-681) studied and recommended using agile practices in 2012, an increasing number of federal agencies